 Experienced Placental Abruption Lawyers

-Prior to the birth of a child the placenta may separate from the uterus.
+About 1% of pregnant women will experience placental abruption.
+Prior to the birth of a child, the placenta may separate from the uterus.
 The placental separation can be total or partial.
 This may result in a deprivation of oxygen to the infant placing the infant at risk for conditions and injuries which can last a lifetime.
-A placental abruption can even cause the death of the infant.
-About 1% of pregnant women will experience a placental abruption.
+Placental abruption can even cause the death of the infant.

-Call 570-825-9000 to speak with our Pennsylvania birth injury attorneys and medical malpractice experts about your case,
+There are often multiple placental abruption causes, all of which can be avoided with proper medical care.
+Call 570-825-9000 to speak with our Pennsylvania birth injury attorneys and medical malpractice experts about your case.

 A placental abruption will cause an infant to lose oxygen.
 A lack of oxygen may cause a brain injury which leads to Cerebral Palsy.
 In addition, a stressful or traumatic delivery, labor which has gone far too long, the failure to perform a timely or emergency C-section can cause a brain injury or a brain injury resulting in Cerebral Palsy.